The quantum differential equation of the Hilbert scheme of points in the plane: Connection Problem

 satisfied for all sufficiently large $t_1$.
 Here $K_1(\kappa)$ is constant depending on $\kappa$.
 In particular, it follows that a bounded solution of \eqref{iE} satisfies

 Another crucial feature of the equation \eqref{iE} is

 This is a geometric property.
 The matrix $R(x)$ is proportional to $\kappa=t_1+t_2$ and contains purely quantum parts of the quantum multiplication operator.
-The coefficient of $t_1+t_2$ is nonvanishing only if a chain of unbroken curves exists between two torus fixed points and the won't be any such chains if $\bff_2(\mu)=\bff_2(\lambda)$.
+The coefficient of $t_1+t_2$ is nonvanishing only if a chain of unbroken curves exists between two torus fixed points and the won't be any such chains if $\bff_2(\mu)=\bff_2(\lambda)$, see Section 3.8.2 of \cite{QCHS}.

 A bounded solution of \eqref{iE} may be constructed by successive approximations

 starting with

 It follows from \eqref{estim} and \eqref{Rze} that